KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/initial-dex-offering.md

 ##### Powered by Komodo’s AtomicDEX & Privacy Technology

 The Komodo IDO model is an extension of Komodo’s AtomicDEX technology.
-AtomicDEX is an atomic-swap powered, decentralized exchange.
+AtomicDEX is an atomic swap powered, decentralized exchange.
 It enables users to directly exchange cryptocurrencies from one person to another without third-party involvement (i.e. no centralized exchanges, escrow services, vouchers, etc.).
 Furthermore, as the IDO model is entirely decentralized, anyone can use it at will.
 There are no centralized authority figures capable of creating artificial control points that can be manipulated at the expense of the users.

 To begin the distribution process, the entrepreneur first chooses how many nodes they would like to use for the distribution.
 Nodes can be any type of machine capable of connecting to AtomicDEX.
-Typically, a small-business entrepreneur may choose to use server machines.
-Server capacity can be rented online, and the servers can be distributed geographically throughout the world, if desired.
+Typically, a small business entrepreneur may choose to use server machines.
+Server capacity can be rented online, and the servers can be distributed geographically throughout the world if desired.

-While renting a multiplicity of servers may be the method of choice for an established small-business, it is not a requirement.
+While renting a multiplicity of servers may be the method of choice for an established small business, it is not a requirement.
 An owner of an even smaller business, operating on a low budget, can simply use their own computer(s), geographically stationed nearby for convenience.
 On the other hand, a large corporation could use the server capacity they already own.
 The number and strength of the machines is a choice made by the entrepreneur.

 Having decided the method of distribution, the entrepreneur will then prepare the total supply of coins.
 (We are assuming the coins are still located on the first device that mined the entrepreneur’s Genesis Block.)
 The entrepreneur will first break down the total collection of coins into smaller digital pouches and distribute them to the AtomicDEX nodes previously created.
 These small bags of coins are ultimately what will be traded on AtomicDEX with their audience.